Higgs pair production in gluon fusion to higher orders in Higgs Effective Field Theory: Double Higgs Production

 Also for this case, we observe only a small dependence on $c_{\mathrm{max}}$. \\ \\ To better understand the types of distributions not captured by the $\mathcal{L}_{\kappa}$ clusters, we identified 20 parameter points in the HEFT space that resulted in particularly large $\chi^2$ values under the full theory uncertainty for $c_{\mathrm{max}} = 1$ and $c_{\mathrm{max}} = 10$.
-For each $c_{\mathrm{max}}$ value, we group the shapes into two different categories, for each of which we display an illustrative point in Table \ref{table_samples_large_chi2}. \\ The invariant mass distributions corresponding to these representative points, along with the remaining high-deviation samples, are shown in fig. \ref{figure_samples_large_chi2}.
+For each $c_{\mathrm{max}}$ value, we group the shapes into two different categories, for each of which we display an illustrative point in Table \ref{table_samples_large_chi2}. \\ The invariant mass distributions corresponding to these representative points, along with the remaining high-deviation samples, are shown in Fig. \ref{figure_samples_large_chi2}.

-From this analysis, we can identify two main groups of shapes not captured by the $\mathcal{L}_{\kappa}$ clustering: \begin{enumerate} \item distributions with a very pronounced peak close to the Higgs pair production threshold, followed by a rapid flattening around the top pair mass threshold, \item distributions that remain flat up to the top pair mass threshold, then forming a plateau-like structure. \end{enumerate} These features are not reproduced by the invariant mass clusters obtained for the $\mathcal{L}_{\kappa}$ Lagrangian, indicating that the presence of the HEFT operators can lead to qualitatively new kinematic features in the di-Higgs invariant mass spectra.
+From this analysis, we can identify two main groups of shapes not captured by the $\mathcal{L}_{\kappa}$ clustering: \begin{enumerate} \item distributions with a very pronounced peak close to the Higgs pair production threshold, followed by a rapid flattening around the top pair mass threshold, \item distributions that remain flat up to the top pair mass threshold, then forming a plateau-like structure. \end{enumerate} These features are not reproduced by the invariant mass clusters obtained for the $\mathcal{L}_{\kappa}$ Lagrangian, indicating that there can be qualitatively new kinematic features in the di-Higgs invariant mass spectra.
 Nevertheless, such shapes remain rare in our parameter scans and do not significantly affect the clustering coverage.